dfinity/sdk/docs/cli-reference/dfx-cycles.md

 ## dfx cycles transfer

 Use the `dfx cycles transfer` command to transfer cycles from your account to another account.

-This can be to the account of another owner's principal, or to a canister.
+The source of the transferred cycles is always the cycles ledger account associated with your identity's principal, or one of its subaccounts.

+The destination of the transferred cycles is one of the following:
+- A cycles ledger account associated with another identity's principal, or one of its subaccounts.
+This mode uses the `--to-owner` and `--to-subaccount` options.
+- A canister.
+This mode uses the `--top-up` option.

 ### Basic usage